Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 |RobotViewer DWC plugin|[RobotViewer DWC plugin](/User_manual/Machine_configuration/RobotViewer_DWC_plugin)|

-The kinematics is developed for Duet3Ds RepRapFirmware and will be included in 3.5.
-The **robot firmware is currently in development**.
+The kinematics is developed for Duet3Ds RepRapFirmware.
+The **robot firmware is currently in development** on the base of RRF 3.5 beta.

 The source is in github https://github.com/JoergS5/RepRapFirmware/tree/3.5-dev/src/Movement/Kinematics RobotKinematics.cpp is code which is used by RRF directly.
-RobotKinematics1 to 4.cpp is code which can also run and be tested outside RRF.
+RobotKinematics1 to 4.cpp is code which is independent of RRF and can run and be tested outside RRF.

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.